Our Experience Speaks For Itself

 After various discussions with our client, based in Scotland, we concluded that VAT was being accounted for on income that should properly have been treated as exempt from VAT.

 We submitted a voluntary disclosure to HMRC on behalf of our client.
-After a detailed face to face review by HMRC, at which one of our consultants assisted our client, the repayment was made by HMRC.
+After a detailed face to face review by HMRC, at which one of our VAT consultants assisted our client, the repayment was made by HMRC.

 Assessment reduced by over 80%.
 No penalty.